 The importance of APIs in digital banking

-As the Fintech sector grows and evolves, businesses need to connect and integrate with a wide range of services to innovate.
+As the fintech sector grows and evolves, businesses need to connect and integrate with a wide range of services to innovate.
 Seamlessly and effortlessly linking with core systems will help organisations in the financial market to remain competitive and disruptive.
 How do these connections happen?
-That’s where APIs for banking come into play.
+That’s where a bank integration API comes into play.

-This article covers what you need to know about APIs in the financial market so you don’t get left behind.
+This article covers what you need to know about application programming interfaces in the financial market so you don’t get left behind.

 What is an API?

-An Application Programming Interface, or API for short, is an intermediary software between two applications that allows them to effortlessly talk to each other.
+An Application Programming Interface, or API for short, is an intermediary software between two applications that allows them to talk to each other effortlessly.
 You can think of an API as a handshake between two people.
 The two interfaces are usually categorised as a client and a server, where the client requests information using an API and the server returns the desired response.

 APIs can range from simply pulling information from a database to updating and posting new data, along with other more complicated tasks.

 APIs are so versatile and pervasive throughout the modern world that you already use them without even knowing.
-When you check your weather app, financial stocks or order food online, you are using APIs to communicate with different servers, products, and organisations to fulfil a simple request.
+When you check your weather app, financial stocks or order food online, you are using multiple API integrations to communicate with different servers, products, and organisations to fulfil a simple request.

 For example, when you find a location in any online map program, an API is actioning the map’s server for information that relates to your search input.
 The server will then send a response back to you with the necessary details and display them clearly and concisely.